softlayer/terraform-provider-softlayer/docs/resources/softlayer_subnet.md

     * Accepted values for a public portable IPv4 subnet are 4, 8, 16, and 32.
     * Accepted values for a private portable IPv4 subnet are 4, 8, 16, 32, and 64.
     * Accepted values for a public static IPv4 subnet are 1, 2, 4, 8, 16, and 32.
-    * Accepted value for a public portable IPv6 subnet is 64.
-2^64 IP addresses will be provided.
+    * Accepted value for a public portable IPv6 subnet is 64. /64 block is created and 2^64 IP addresses are provided.
-    * Accepted value for a public static IPv6 subnet is 64.
-2^64 IP addresses will be provided.
+    * Accepted value for a public static IPv6 subnet is 64.  /64 block is created and 2^64 IP addresses are provided.
     * **Required**
 * `vlan_id` | *int*
     * VLAN id for portable subnet.
 It should be configured when the subnet is a portable subnet.
 Both public VLAN ID and private VLAN ID can